 * * * *

-“Family Emission Limit (FEL)” refers to the exhaust emission levels to which an engine family is certified under the averaging, banking, and trading program incorporated by reference in title 13, CCR section 1956.8.
+“Family Emission Limit (FEL)” refers to the exhaust emission levels to which an engine family is certified under the averaging, banking, and trading program incorporated by reference in title 13, CCR section 1956.8 or 1956.8.2, whichever is applicable.

 * * * *

-“FTP cycle”.
-For passenger vehicles, light-duty trucks, and medium-duty vehicles certified on a chassis dynamometer, FTP cycle refers to the driving schedule in Code of Federal Regulations (CFR) 40, Appendix I, Part 86, section (a) entitled, “EPA Urban Dynamometer Driving Schedule for Light-Duty Vehicles and Light-Duty Trucks” (i.e., the FTP-72 cycle or LA-4 cycle) as it existed on July 8, 2019 and incorporated by reference herein.
-For medium-duty engines certified on an engine dynamometer, FTP cycle refers to the engine dynamometer schedule in CFR 40, Appendix I, Part 86, section (f)(1), entitled, “EPA Engine Dynamometer Schedule for Heavy-Duty Otto-Cycle Engines,” or section (f)(2), entitled, “EPA Engine Dynamometer Schedule for Heavy-Duty Diesel Engines,” as those sections existed on January 25, 2018 and incorporated by reference herein.
+“FTP cycle.”
+For passenger vehicles, light-duty trucks, and medium-duty vehicles certified on a chassis dynamometer, FTP cycle refers to the driving schedule in 40 Code of Federal Regulations (CFR), Appendix I, Part 86, section (a) entitled, “EPA Urban Dynamometer Driving Schedule for Light-Duty Vehicles and Light-Duty Trucks” (i.e., the FTP-72 cycle or LA-4 cycle) as it existed on July 8, 2019 and incorporated by reference herein.
+For 2004 to 2026 model year medium-duty engines certified on an engine dynamometer, FTP cycle refers to the engine dynamometer schedule in 40 CFR, Appendix I, Part 86, section (f)(1), entitled, “EPA Engine Dynamometer Schedule for Heavy-Duty Otto-Cycle Engines,” or section (f)(2), entitled, “EPA Engine Dynamometer Schedule for Heavy-Duty Diesel Engines,” as those sections existed on January 25, 2018 and incorporated by reference herein.
+For 2026 model year medium-duty engines certified on an engine dynamometer and hybrid powertrains certified on a powertrain dynamometer, the manufacturer may elect to define FTP cycle as the engine dynamometer schedule in 40 CFR 1036.512 entitled “Federal Test Procedure,” as that section existed on October 24, 2024, and incorporated by reference herein.
+For 2027 and subsequent model year medium-duty engines certified on an engine dynamometer and hybrid powertrains certified on a powertrain dynamometer, FTP cycle refers to the engine dynamometer schedule in 40 CFR 1036.512 entitled “Federal Test Procedure,” as that section existed on October 24, 2024.

 * * * *

-“Supplemental Emission Test (SET) cycle” refers to the driving schedule defined as the “supplemental steady state emission test” in 40 CFR 86.1360-2007, as amended July 13, 2005.
+“Supplemental Emission Test (SET) cycle.”
+For 2004 to 2026 model year medium-duty engines certified on an engine dynamometer, SET cycle refers to the driving schedule defined as the “supplemental steady state emission test” in 40 CFR 86.1360-2007, as amended July 13, 2005.
+For 2026 model year medium-duty engines certified on an engine dynamometer and hybrid powertrains certified on a powertrain dynamometer, the manufacturer may elect to define SET cycle as the driving schedule in 40 CFR 1036.510 entitled “Supplemental Emission Test” as that section existed on October 24, 2024, and incorporated by reference herein.
+For 2027 and subsequent model year medium-duty engines certified on an engine dynamometer and hybrid powertrains certified on a powertrain dynamometer, SET cycle refers to the driving schedule in 40 CFR 1036.510 entitled “Supplemental Emission Test” as that section existed on October 24, 2024.

 * * * *

-“SET standard” refers to the certification exhaust emission standards and test procedures applicable to the SET cycle incorporated by reference in title 13, CCR sections 1956.8(b) and (d) to which the engine is certified.
+“SET standard” refers to the certification exhaust emission standards and test procedures applicable to the SET cycle incorporated by reference in title 13, CCR sections 1956.8(b) and (d) or 1956.8.2, whichever is applicable, to which the engine is certified.

 * * * *